 Granny Square Inspiration

 I've created several roundup posts with granny square designs.
 They vary from a solid granny square to more intricate patterns and square variations.
-Most of these patterns contain either schematic drawings and/or step-by-step instructions, catered to your skill level.
+Most of these patterns contain either schematic drawings and step-by-step instructions, catered to your skill level.
 Some even have a video tutorial.
 Practising is the best way to learn a new skill, so dive into these patterns and learn something amazing:

 Comments